goldy1987/goldy1987/README.md

 - 🔭 I’m currently working on ...Oil n Gas Project
 - 🌱 I’m currently learning ...Machine Learning and Deep Learning
 - 👯 I’m looking to collaborate on ...Studying
-- 🤔 I’m looking for help with ...Data Science
+- 🤔 I’m looking for help with ...getting a Job
 - 💬 Ask me about ...Anything
 - ⚡ Fun fact: ...Am a Mechanical Engineer